Goodness of Causal Fit: Abstract

 \section{Abstract}

-We propose a Goodness of Causal Fit (GCF) measure which depends on Pearl ``do" interventions.
-This is different from a measure of Goodness of Fit (GF), which does not use interventions.
-Given a DAG set $\calg$, to find a good $G\in \calg$, we propose plotting $GCF(G)$ versus $GF(G)$ for all $G\in \calg$, and finding a graph $G\in \calg$ with a large amount of both types of goodness.
+We propose a Goodness of Causal Fit (GCF) measure which depends on Judea Pearl's ``do" interventions.
+This is different from Goodness of Fit (GF) measures, which do not use interventions.
+Given a set ${\cal G}$ of DAGs with the same nodes, to find a good $G\in {\cal G}$, we propose plotting $GCF(G)$ versus $GF(G)$ for all $G\in {\cal G}$, and finding a graph $G\in {\cal G}$ with a large amount of both types of goodness.